-To increase the mechanical connection between the SKYPER® 42 LJ R driver and the adapter board, up to two support posts could be additionally assembled.
-It is recommended to use at least one support post.
+To increase the robustness of the mechanical connection between the SKYPER® 12 PV driver and the corresponding board a support post could be assembled.
 If a support post is used, make sure it has the correct length.
-A support post which is too short bends both the driver and the adapter board when mounted, thus increasing mechanical stress.
-If the support post is too long, the mating connectors may not fully support the pin header.
+A too short support post would bend both, the driver and the corresponding board that it is mounted on, thus increasing mechanical stress.
+If the support post is too long, the mating connectors may not fully support the pin header and insufficient or instable electrical and mechanical contact might occur.

-The mounting holes of the support post are located in the insulation area between the secondary sides of the driver.
-To avoid reduction of creepage and clearance distances when utilizing such a support post, the support posts must have a CTI 600 classification at least.
+The mounting hole is located in the insulation area between the secondary sides of the driver.
+To avoid reduction of creepage and clearance distances when utilizing a support post, the support post's material must have a CTI 600 classification at least.